katherine-enos-google/spark-on-k8s-operator/docs/quick-start-guide.md

 $ kubectl describe sparkapplication spark-pi
 ```

-This will show the events similarly to the following:
+The output events should be similar to the following:

 ```
 Events: